-At the same time, both the concept of microcredentials and the methods of their implementation in European educational institutions differ somewhat from how they are generally realized in Ukrainian universities.
+At the same time, both the concept of microcredentials and the methods oftheir implementation European educational in institutions differ somewhat from how they are generally realized in Ukrainian universities.
 For example, in Europe, the development and successful implementation of micro-credentials are of interest not only to educational institutions, students, and quality assurance regulatory bodies but also to employers, government agencies, and accreditation departments.
 Such broad interest in both the education sector and businesses enables the creation of effective learning ecosystems.
 In both Europe and OECD countries, national, sectoral, and regional policymakers recognize that it is time to take coordinated actions on short courses and micro-credentials (Hijden& Martin, 2023, p.34).